encode/django-rest-framework/docs/api-guide/serializers.md

 For full details see the [serializer relations][relations] documentation.

-## Specifying which fields should be included

-If you only want a subset of the default fields to be used in a model serializer, you can do so using `fields` or `exclude` options, just as you would with a `ModelForm`.

-For example:
+---

+# HyperlinkedModelSerializer

+The `HyperlinkedModelSerializer` class is similar to the `ModelSerializer` class except that it uses hyperlinks to represent relationships, rather than primary keys.

+By default the serializer will include a `url` field instead of a primary key field.

+The url field will be represented using a `HyperlinkedIdentityField` serializer field, and any relationships on the model will be represented using a `HyperlinkedRelatedField` serializer field.

+You can explicitly include the primary key by adding it to the `fields` option, for example:

-    class AccountSerializer(serializers.ModelSerializer):
+    class AccountSerializer(serializers.HyperlinkedModelSerializer):
         class Meta:
             model = Account
-            exclude = ('id',)

-## Specifiying nested serialization

-The default `ModelSerializer` uses primary keys for relationships, but you can also easily generate nested representations using the `depth` option:
+            fields = ('url', 'id', 'account_name', 'users', 'created')

+## How hyperlinked views are determined

+There needs to be a way of determining which views should be used for hyperlinking to model instances.

+By default hyperlinks are expected to correspond to a view name that matches the style `'{model_name}-detail'`, and looks up the instance by a `pk` keyword argument.

+You can change the field that is used for object lookups by setting the `lookup_field` option.
+The value of this option should correspond both with a kwarg in the URL conf, and with an field on the model.
+For example:

-    class AccountSerializer(serializers.ModelSerializer):
+    class AccountSerializer(serializers.HyperlinkedModelSerializer):
         class Meta:
             model = Account
-            exclude = ('id',)
+            fields = ('url', 'account_name', 'users', 'created')
-            depth = 1
+            lookup_field = 'slug'

-The `depth` option should be set to an integer value that indicates the depth of relationships that should be traversed before reverting to a flat representation.

-## Specifying which fields should be read-only

-You may wish to specify multiple fields as read-only.
-Instead of adding each field explicitly with the `read_only=True` attribute, you may use the `read_only_fields` Meta option, like so:
+For more specfic requirements such as specifying a different lookup for each field, you'll want to set the fields on the serializer explicitly.
+For example:

-    class AccountSerializer(serializers.ModelSerializer):
+    class AccountSerializer(serializers.HyperlinkedModelSerializer):
+        url = serializers.HyperlinkedIdentityField(
+            view_name='account_detail',
+            lookup_field='account_name'
+        )
+        users = serializers.HyperlinkedRelatedField(
+            view_name='user-detail',
+            lookup_field='username',
+            many=True,
+            read_only=True
+        )

         class Meta:
             model = Account
-            read_only_fields = ('created', 'modified')
+            fields = ('url', 'account_name', 'users', 'created')

+---

+# Advanced serializer usage

+You can create customized subclasses of `ModelSerializer` or `HyperlinkedModelSerializer` that use a different set of default fields.

+Doing so should be considered advanced usage, and will only be needed if you have some particular serializer requirements that you often need to repeat.

 ## Customising the default fields

-You can create customized subclasses of `ModelSerializer` that use a different set of default fields for the representation, by overriding various `get_<field_type>_field` methods.
+The `field_mapping` attribute is a dictionary that maps model classes to serializer classes.
+Overriding the attribute will let you set a different set of default serializer classes.

+For more advanced customization than simply changing the default serializer class you can override various `get_<field_type>_field` methods.
+Doing so will allow you to customize the arguments that each serializer field is initialized with.
 Each of these methods may either return a field or serializer instance, or `None`.

 ### get_pk_field